Hamsa Ksheera Nyaya Explained: Cultivating Wise Discernment Across Dharmic Traditions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It is iconographically linked with Saraswati, the goddess of learning, music, and refined speech.
-This association highlights purity of understanding and grace in expression.
+The hamsa is iconographically linked with Saraswati, the deity of learning, music, and refined speech.
+In the article, this connection evokes purity of understanding and grace in expression.